Aria leighensis

 Aria leighensis, commonly known as Leigh Woods whitebeam, is a rare species of whitebeam, a flowering plant in the rose family Rosaceae.
+It is named after Leigh Woods in the Avon Gorge, where it is known.
+DNA analysis in the 2000s classified it as a triploid apomict from A. edulis × A. porrigentiformis.

 Description

 Aria leighensis is a small tree or shrub reaching a height of 10 m.
 Like other species of whitebeams, the upper surface of the leaf is a light green, while the underside is white or greyish white.
-Leaves are obovate, and range from 7-10.5 cm long and 5–7 cm wide.
+Leaves are obovate, and range from 7–10.5 cm long and 5–7 cm wide.

-It is named after Leigh Woods in the Avon Gorge, where it is known.
-DNA analysis in the 2000s classified it as a triploid apomict from A. edulis × A. porrigentiformis.